-Table of contents:
+Table of Contents:

-The fundamentals for choosing your first machine
+The basics for choosing your first machine

 Prioritize these key elements for an informed choice: